Message from the Executive Director

 2016, a year of positive change for the ALS Society of B.C.

 Charity Intelligence Canada rates over 650 charities on a scale of 0 to 4 stars.
 4-star is the highest rating.
 Charities are rated based on: Transparency and Accountability (60%); - Need for Funding (20%) and Operating Efficiency (20%).
 The ALS Society of B.C. is designated a 4-star rating.

-To further increase awareness and improved engagement with our constituents, ALS BC initiated a direct response program.
-This program, integrated with the communication plan, enhances awareness to keep ALS in the forefront.
+To increase awareness and improved engagement with our constituents, ALS BC initiated a direct response program.
+This program, integrated with the communication plan, increases awareness to keep ALS in the forefront.

 Executive Director, ALS Society of B.C.